darrylwhitmore/PlexMusicPlaylistExporter/README.md

 ```
 > PlexMusicPlaylistExporter -t XXXXXX -i 192.168.0.999 -pt 32400 -p Sinatra -f json -d D:\destination
 ```
-The Plex server in this example requires HTTPS.
+The Plex server in this example is configured to *require secure connections*.
 This command produces ***"D:\destination\The Beatles.wpl"***:
 ```
-> PlexMusicPlaylistExporter -t XXXXXX -i 192.168.0.999 -https -pt 32400 -p "The Beatles" -f wpl -d D:\destination
+> PlexMusicPlaylistExporter -t XXXXXX -i 192.168.0.999 -sh zzzzzz -pt 32400 -p "The Beatles" -f wpl -d D:\destination
 ```

 This command exports all Plex music playlists to XML files in ***D:\destination***, one file for each playlist: